Tech Comparison

 Improved SEO but still behind Webflow.

-Interactions & Animations
+Interactions and Animations

-Advanced Interactions 2.0 for live-site-ready effects.
+Advanced Interactions 2.0 for production-ready effects.

 Limited to basic animation presets.

-Advanced animations, but less intuitive than Webflow.
+Advanced animations, less intuitive than Webflow.

 Hosting and Performance